lancegatlin/puppet-centos6/README.md

-Copyright 2012 Georgia Tech Research Institute
+Copyright 2013 Lance Gatlin

-Author: Lance Gatlin [lance.gatlin@gtri.gatech.edu]
+Author: Lance Gatlin [lance.gatlin@gmail.com]

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by